unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-CustomMarkupProject-MVUX.md

     #### C# Markup.

     - The code below shows how to use the FeedView to list information on MVUX.
-    But first for have the information we will create the WeatherModel and the WeatherService.
+    But first to have the information we will create the WeatherModel and the WeatherService.

     First, let's create the Weather Service.
     Create a class file named `WeatherService.cs` and add the content below to the file.
     In this File we will create a record WeatherInfo with contains the attribute Temperature.
-    After that we create a IWeatherService, (With define the GetCurrentWeather) and a implementation of it on the WeatherService.
+    After that, we create an IWeatherService, (With defining the GetCurrentWeather) and an implementation of it on the WeatherService.
-    For this case, just have a new WeatherInfo with a randon temperature.
+    For this case, just have a new WeatherInfo with a random temperature.

-    > Notice that the WeatherInfo is been created every new request, following the MVU standard.
+    > Notice that the WeatherInfo is been created for every new request, following the MVU standard.

     ```csharp
     namespace MySampleProjectMVUX;